ashaffer/gulp-inline/README.md

   * css - css transform (gulp plugin)
   * js - js transform (gulp plugin)
   * svg - svg transform (gulp plugin)
+  * ignore - an array of file paths to ignore and not inline (file paths as they appear in the source)